Where is India?

 India has a mean elevation of 160 m above sea level.
-Its lowest elevation is Indian Ocean.
-Its highest elevation is Kanchenjunga which is 8,598m above tall.

 It has a varied climate that ranges from tropical monsoon in the south to temperate in the north.
 Its terrain is diverse with plains in the south, rolling hills along the Ganges, deserts in the west, and mountains in the North.

 India has a population of 1,266,883,598 making it the 2nd largest in the world.
 A high population density exists through most of the country.

 Hindi, Bengali, Telugu, Marthi, Tamil and Urdu are all widely spoken.
 Major ethnic groups include Indo-Aryan and Dravidian.
 The most common religious grup is Hindu.